cardano-in-oceania/cardano-in-oceania.github.io/pages/who.md

 ### Blane Edwards (Perth)
 Blane is an architect exploring the intersection of technology and impact.
 He first discovered Cardano in 2017 after watching Charles Hoskinson’s whiteboard video, and was drawn to the project’s vision of building an alternative digital infrastructure for humanity, grounded in values of transparency, inclusivity, accountability, and resilience.
 Since 2021, Blane has been actively contributing to the Cardano ecosystem, working on projects that reflect a belief in decentralised systems as tools for meaningful and lasting change.

+### Gareth Farry (Auckland)
+Creative producer, cultural technologist and law innovator, Gareth is working on the design of plural governance systems, and secure ZK identity on Cardano, Ap3x Fusion and Midnight.
+His work bridges human rights advocacy and blockchain architecture, modelling a Human Rights DAO and token framework capable of operating across 70+ countries and 10+ million people in Amnesty International’s network.
+His approach integrates cultural worldviews, common law principles, and decentralised decision-making, using Cardano’s infrastructure to prototype governance that is equitable, transparent, and rooted in the lived realities of diverse communities.
+More information is available on his website at [https://www.garethfarry.com/projects](https://www.garethfarry.com/projects){:target="_blank"}.

 ### Corinne Phillips (Sydney)
 Profile information here ...